decoy-school/school-site/src/main-pages/COVID-19.md

 As we are no longer required to have staggered starts, the Main School Gate on Deer Park Road will be open from **8:45am – 8:55am**.
 The start of the school day has historically been a very busy time with regard to traffic congestion and the congregating of both children and adults in one place.
 To help try and alleviate this issue, we are giving a 15-minute window for children to arrive at school.

-**To minimise mixing and maximise distancing**, upon arrival to the school site, children will be expected to go straight into their classrooms, ready for **registration at 9.00am**.
+**To minimise mixing and maximise distancing**, upon arrival to the school site, children will be expected to go straight into their classrooms, ready for **registration at 8:55am**.
 This will mean that there is a little more flexibility for parents/carers with drop-off times and that parents/carers will not need to remain on the school site whilst waiting for the children to line up.
 For the time being, we are asking for parents/carers to drop their children off to their classrooms and then leave the school premises via the Staff Car Park Gate at the end of the playground (adults will be available to help any families who are unsure of where to go).
 Staff cars will be parked along one side of the car park allowing plenty of room for people to exit the school site through this route.
 Your support and understanding with this is greatly appreciated and will help to prevent large gatherings of people in one place.=

 **Parents/Carers of children in our Nursery, Reception, Year 1, Year 2 and Year 3 are welcome to come through the gates with their child/ren and drop them to their entrance point to the school building**.

 **Parents/Carers of our Year 4, Year 5 and Year 6 children are also welcome to come onto the school site to drop their children off at their classrooms but we would like to encourage as many parents/carers as possible to say goodbye to their children at the Main Gate so that the children come onto the school site alone.**  Drop-offs such as these worked really well during the last year or so and particularly for those children feeling more anxious about school.
 As a result of this, we would like to continue this routine or at the very least, work towards this as the school term progresses.

-**_Please remember that punctuality is crucial to allow an effective and smooth start to the school day for all children.
-Any children arriving after 9:00am will need to report to the school office as all other access to the school site will then be locked._**
+***Please remember that punctuality is crucial to allow an effective and smooth start to the school day for all children.
+Any children arriving after 9:00am will need to report to the school office as all other access to the school site will then be locked.***

 As previously stated, school staff will be on hand to guide any parents/carers who may be unsure of any drop-off arrangements, so please do ask if you need any help or have any questions.